 - I Timothy 3:8-13

-- Some words were transliterated, meaning that a word was made up in the new language to represent the one in the original, usually one that was spelled or sounded similar.
+Most words in the New Testament were in the Greek language of the time and eventually translated into other languages including English.
+Some words, however, were not translated but transliterated, meaning that a word was made up in the new language to represent the one in the original (Greek), usually a word that was spelled or sounded similar:

-- (The most common example is the Greek word baptizo which translated means to dip or to immerse or wash in water.
-This word was transliterated into the English word baptize, a new word in English to represent the word in Greek that was spelled and sounded similar).
+- The most common example of this was the Greek word baptizo, when translated this word meant to dip, plunge or to immerse in water.
+The word baptizo, however, was transliterated into the word baptize, a new word in English created to represent the word in Greek that was spelled and sounded similar (baptizo - baptize).

-- In the same way, the Greek word diakonos translated meant servant or waiter in English.
-It was transliterated into the word deacon in Biblical texts.
+- In the same way, the Greek word diakonos, when translated meant servant or waiter in English.
+It, however, was transliterated into the word deacon in biblical texts (diakonos - deacon).

 - Referred to a slave taken in war or purchased.